The US Economy: State Dominance vs. Overall View ### Texas vs. California: Who is the true economic engine of the USA? ### Tesla, Apple & Co. are fleeing: Why Texas is becoming the new economic wonderland ###

-The secret of the US economy: Only four states determine everything – California, Texas, New York, Florida – Image: Xpert.Digital
+The secret of the US economy: Just four states control everything – California, Texas, New York, Florida – Image: Xpert.Digital

 Record growth meets record debt: Is the US economy a ticking time bomb?

-### The US Economy: Individual State Dominance versus the Big Picture ### Texas vs. California: Who's the True Economic Engine of the US? ### Tesla, Apple & Co.
-Flee: Why Texas Is Becoming the New Economic Miracle ###
+### The US Economy: State Dominance vs. Overall View ### Texas vs. California: Who is the true economic engine of the USA? ### Tesla, Apple & Co. are fleeing: Why Texas is becoming the new economic wonderland ###

-The US economy is considered the most robust in the world, but behind the impressive facade lies a remarkable concentration of power.
-It's not the 50 states that march in lockstep, but a handful of economic giants that are almost single-handedly pulling the country upwards.
-At the top is California, whose economic output surpasses that of Japan alone.
-Close behind is Texas, which is emerging as the new powerhouse thanks to aggressive growth and the attraction of tech giants like Tesla and Oracle.
+The US economy is considered the most robust in the world, but behind this impressive facade lies a remarkable concentration of power.
+It's not the 50 states marching in lockstep, but rather a handful of economic giants that are almost single-handedly propelling the country upward.
+At the top sits California, whose economic output surpasses that of Japan alone.
+Close behind is Texas, which, thanks to aggressive growth and the attraction of tech giants like Tesla and Oracle, is developing into the new powerhouse.

-This article explores the fascinating dual nature of the American economy: On the one hand, there are unstoppable powerhouses like California, Texas, New York, and Florida, which together generate over a third of the entire US GDP.
-On the other, however, lurk systemic risks – record levels of debt, growing social inequality, and political instability – that threaten the foundation of this strength.
-We analyze how this concentration strengthens the US globally, but also the resulting vulnerabilities for the future of the world's largest economy.
+This article explores the fascinating dual nature of the American economy: On the one hand, there are the unstoppable engines like California, Texas, New York, and Florida, which together generate over a third of total US GDP.
+On the other hand, however, lurk systemic risks—record debt, growing social inequality, and political instability—that threaten the foundations of this strength.
+We analyze how this concentration strengthens the US globally, but also what vulnerabilities it creates for the future of the world's largest economy.

 The economic powers are pulling the country upwards

-The US economy is clearly dominated and driven by a few states.
-California alone generates 14.1% of the total US GDP – at $4.1 trillion, the Golden State, as a standalone nation, would be the fourth-largest economy in the world, ahead of Japan.
-Texas follows with $2.7 trillion (9.3% of US GDP), which is roughly equivalent to the economic output of Italy.
+The US economy is clearly dominated and driven upwards by a few states.
+California alone generates 14.1% of the total US GDP – with $4.1 trillion, the Golden State would be the fourth-largest economy in the world as an independent nation, ahead of Japan.
+Texas follows with $2.7 trillion (9.3% of US GDP), roughly equivalent to the economic output of Italy.
 The top four states (California, Texas, New York, and Florida) together account for 37.2% of total US economic output.
-This concentration clearly demonstrates that a few economic powers are pulling the other states along.
+This concentration clearly demonstrates that a few economic powerhouses pull the other states along with them.
 While 11.7% of Americans live in California, the state contributes 14.2% to the national GDP – a clear indicator of above-average productivity.

 The regional distribution reveals further patterns: The Southeast leads all US regions with $6.5 trillion in GDP, driven by Florida and Georgia.
-The Far West reaches $5.8 trillion, primarily driven by California, while the Northeast generates $5.0 trillion, driven by New York and Pennsylvania.
+The Far West reaches $5.8 trillion, primarily through California, while the Northeast generates $5.0 trillion, carried by New York and Pennsylvania.

 Structural shifts reinforce dominance

-A notable trend is reinforcing this regional concentration: Texas is emerging as a new economic powerhouse and could overtake California as the growth engine.
-Over the past five years, Texas achieved annual GDP growth of 5.8%, well above the national average.
-Companies like Tesla, Oracle, SpaceX, and Apple are relocating headquarters or establishing large offices in Texas, attracted by lower taxes, less regulation, and lower operating costs.
+A remarkable trend is reinforcing this regional concentration: Texas is developing into the new economic powerhouse and could overtake California as the engine of growth.
+Over the past five years, Texas has achieved annual GDP growth of 5.8%, significantly above the national average.
+Companies like Tesla, Oracle, SpaceX, and Apple are relocating headquarters or establishing large operations in Texas, attracted by lower taxes, less regulation, and more favorable operating costs.

-The US as an overall economy: strengths and vulnerabilities
+The US economy as a whole: Strengths and vulnerabilities

 Economic strengths